 If you are approved for Long Term Care, you have a choice about how you receive your care.

-There are four different types of Medicaid Long Term Care plans: Medicaid Managed Long Term Care (partially-capitated or simply MLTC), Program of All-inclusive Care for the Elderly (PACE), Medicaid Advantage Plus (MAP), and Fully Integrated Duals Advantage (FIDA).
+There are three different types of Medicaid Long Term Care plans: Medicaid Managed Long Term Care (partially-capitated or simply MLTC), Program of All-inclusive Care for the Elderly (PACE), and Medicaid Advantage Plus (MAP).
 The letter you receive after your CFEEC evaluation will let you know which types of plans you can select.
 ICAN advocates can help you understand your options and deadlines.